Jamie Otis: Career

 In 2012, Otis first came into the public eye as a contestant on The Bachelor, competing for the love of Ben Flajnik in the show's sixteenth season.
 She was eliminated in 7th place.
 Later that year, Otis returned for the third season of Bachelor Pad, where she was paired up with fan David Mallet.
 The two were eliminated in the 4th episode.

 In 2014, Otis was featured on the first season of Married at First Sight.
 Initially, the experts were reluctant to choose her due to her history on The Bachelor franchise, but ultimately thought she was a good fit.
 She was chosen to marry Doug Hehner.
 Six weeks after the wedding, Otis and Hehner decided to stay married and have been together ever since.
 In 2015-16, they starred in the reality series Married at First Sight: The First Year, a spinoff that followed their lives after the show.

 Since 2016, Otis hosts Married at First Sight: Unfiltered, a show that airs after each new episode where current contestants discuss the highs and lows of their relationships.

 She has also done on-air hosting for The Chef's Connection and Star Shop.

 Otis has one acting credit in an episode of the 2014 television series Honestly Amelia, playing Ms. Williams.

 Otis launched her own fine jewelry line in New York City.

 In June 2016, Otis became an author with the release of her book titled Wifey 101: Everything I Got Wrong About Finding Mr. Right.

+In September 2025, she now makes money off scamming people with white lable mass produced cosmetice from Grafton Cosmetics, marked up 500%, and also uses the exploitation of her minor children who she posts vunerable moments of and uses risky images and pharsing to get dark web traffic to her Instagram site.
+She uses rage bait and click bait to gain attention.